aysn3536/-rainmeter-PRTS-/README.md

 - Includes transparent shortcuts for quick access.

 ## Installation and Usage
-1. **Wallpaper Engine Wallpaper**: Ensure you have the corresponding wallpaper installed from the Wallpaper Engine Creative Workshop.
-The link will be provided upon official release.
+1. **Wallpaper Engine Wallpaper**: Ensure you have the corresponding wallpaper installed from the Wallpaper Engine Creative Workshop.[workshop link](https://steamcommunity.com/sharedfiles/filedetails/?id=3318573235)
 2. **Tutorial Video**: A step-by-step tutorial video will be available on Bilibili for easy setup and configuration.

 ### Customization